A 2°C, 3°C, 4°C or 5°C RISE?

 - No weathering - The rapidity of the rise also means that weathering doesn't have a chance to make a difference.
 Rapid heating is also dwarfing what weathering (and vegetation) can do to reduce carbon dioxide levels; and

-The question is, will Earth go the same way as Venus?
-Consider that there could be a rise from pre-industrial of as much as 18.44°C by end 2026, as discussed in an earlier post and at the extinction page.
+In conclusion, Earth could go the same way as Venus soon, considering that there could be a rise from pre-industrial of more than 18°C as early as 2026, as discussed in an earlier post and at the extinction page.
 Also consider the following, from a 2013 post,

 Earth is on the edge of runaway warming